CprimeLearningLabs/terraform-azure-intro/labs/lab-3.3-Virtual_Machine/lab3.3-virtual_machine.md

 When it finishes, try the ssh command again.
 (You might need to wait a minute or two.)

 This time it should prompt you for a password.
-Enter the password from the terraform file.
+Enter the password that was configured in the vm.tf file.

 *You may also be prompted to confirm that you want to connect.
 Enter "yes".*